sumitsk041-lgtm/chance4connect/README.md

             }
         }

-        // Register all icons using the correct class constructor Object.keys(ICON_MAP).forEach(name => {
+        // Register all icons using a unique anonymous class that extends BaseIconElement.
+        // This prevents the "constructor has already been used" error upon script re-execution.
+        Object.keys(ICON_MAP).forEach(name => {
             const tagName = `icon-${name}`;
             if (!customElements.get(tagName)) {
-                // This call now uses a valid class (LucideIconWrapper), fixing the TypeError. customElements.define(tagName, LucideIconWrapper);
+                // Define a unique anonymous class for each tag registration customElements.define(tagName, class extends BaseIconElement {});
             }
         });